Perovskite solar cells: why they’re the future of solar power

 Nearly all perovskite solar cells are currently made by researchers in places like the National Renewable Energy Laboratory (NREL), to be poked and prodded and tested for their ability to make solar power and long-term stability and durability under common environmental conditions.
 These are mostly postage-stamp sized test cells, not ready for sale to the public.
 There are some companies, though, who say that large-scale commercialization of perovskites is not far away.

 One such company, Oxford PV, touts its high-efficiency perovskite/silicon tandem cells as being nearly ready.
-Oxford’s big breakthrough in perovskite photovoltaics was the announcement of a 29.52% efficient tandem cell in December, 2020—the highest efficiency ever verified in a solar cell.
+Oxford’s big breakthrough in perovskite photovoltaics was the announcement of a 29.52% efficient tandem cell in December, 2020—the highest efficiency ever verified in a solar cell at the time.

 Another company, Saule Technologies, is currently looking for licensing partners for its “kinetic solar blinds,” which feature inkjet-printed perovskites added to wide-bladed venetian-style blinds, as seen in the image below.